 When you PCS to Brevard County, a lot comes at you at once.
-A new base, a new city, a new chapter — but also pressure, uncertainty, and a long list of things to figure out in a short amount of time.
+A new base, a new city, a new chapter, but also pressure, uncertainty, and a long list of things to figure out in a short amount of time.
 Where will we live?
 What are the schools like?
 How do we find a good neighborhood when we’ve never set foot in the area?
 How does the VA loan process work here, and will it slow us down?

 When military families PCS to Brevard County, whether bound for Patrick Space Force Base, Cape Canaveral Space Force Station, or any of the other installations in the area, they deserve a guide written by people who actually lived this.
 Andy and Abby Barclay aren’t just real estate agents who happen to serve military clients.
 They’re people who understand this experience from the inside out.
+You can learn more about how Abby and Andy work with military families on our about page.

 We Know What a PCS Move Actually Feels Like